stub How to Buy Litecoin | Buy LTC in 4 steps (October 2024)

 Acceptance and Controversies?

-The controversy surrounding Litecoin typically revolves around it utilizing a proof-of-work model.
+The controversy surrounding Litecoin typically revolves around its utilization of a proof-of-work model.
 This is an energy-intensive process, often perceived as inefficient.

 Aside from the currency itself, the largest controversy to plague Litecoin would be due to its founder, Charlie Lee.
 Notably, during the massive bull market of 2017, Charlie Lee sold his Litecoin holdings at an all-time high.
 While it was noted that this move was taken to ensure the development of the network remained impartial, some were skeptical about the timing.
 Some also believed that the move was, essentially, a sign that even its founder didn’t see a bright future for the project – Charlie Lee has vehemently denied this, however.